 Although palette mode is not the largest contributor to SCM2.0 encoding time increase, it is interesting to provide non-normative speedups.
 Various evaluations in the palette encoder are done at a high cost in time compared to the coding improvement.
 We propose simple modifications to accelerate palette evaluations.

-The thresholds were not fine-tuned at all, and it is expected that new normative or algorithmical changes in SCM3.0 may require specific tuning.
+The thresholds were not fine-tuned at all, and it is expected that new normative or algorithmic changes in SCM3.0 may require specific tuning.

 Escape-coded pixels

-When their number reaches a critical ratio, the escape coding method becomes less effective and the palette mode cannot achieve sufficient results compared to other coding modes..
+When their number reaches a critical ratio, the escape coding method becomes less effective and the palette mode cannot achieve sufficient results compared to other coding modes.

 This affects both the palette determination and palettization processes: